Blue cheese is a type of cheese made with mold that gives it a strong taste and blue veins.

 The study looked at the effects of blue cheese on Streptococcus mutans, a type of bacteria that is responsible for tooth decay.

-The researchers found that the blue cheese was able to inhibit the growth of the bacteria and also kill it.
+The researchers found that the blue cheese was able to inhibit the growth of the bacteria and also kill them.

 The study also looked at the effects of blue cheese on Porphyromonas gingivalis, a type of bacteria that is responsible for gum disease.